kavyasri4545/adobe-round-2/README.md

 # Requirements
-Python 3.8 or higher
+- Python 3.8 or higher
--PyMuPDF
+- PyMuPDF